Professor Molchanov Review and Specifications

 Review of Professor Molchanov

-MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Hydrometeorological & Environmental Monitoring Centre, Russia) and occasionally operated under charter by Oceanwide Expeditions.
+MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Hydrometeorological and Environmental Monitoring Centre, Russia) and occasionally operated under charter by Oceanwide Expeditions.
 The vessel is Russia-flagged and registered in Arkhangelsk.

-One of the Arctic expedition ships, Professor Molchanov is a Russian ice-strengthened oceanographic research vessel also operated as cruise ship.
+One of the Arctic expedition ships, MS Molchanov is a Russian ice-strengthened oceanographic research vessel also operated as a cruise ship.
 The vessel was built in Finland for the Soviet Union (USSR) in 1983.
 Today, it is converted to a passenger shipping vessel in order to serve the small ship expedition cruising market.
 Sisterships are the same-designed Russian research vessels (cruise ships) Professor Molchanov, Professor Khromov (Spirit of Enderby), Akademik Shuleykin (Polar Pioneer), Akademik Shokalskiy

-- 1984 (from April 28 to June 10) - itinerary route was through Norwegian Sea, North Sea, northeast Atlantic Ocean, Barents Sea
+- 1984 (from April 28 to June 10) - the itinerary route was through the Norwegian Sea, the North Sea, northeast Atlantic Ocean, Barents Sea

-Professor Molchanov itinerary program offers Arctic expedition cruises.
+MS Molchanov cruise itinerary program offers Arctic expedition voyages.

 Professor Molchanov ship details

-The ship has a Zodiac craft for wildlife viewing and landings.
-Like all polar expedition cruise ships, this vessel has an ice-strengthened hull designed for safe navigation in ice-packed waterways.
+The ship has Zodiac craft for wildlife viewing, shoreside cruising and landings.
+Like all polar cruise ships, MS Molchanov has an ice-strengthened hull designed for safe navigation in ice-packed waterways.
 The ship doesn't have Jacuzzi (hot tub), swimming pool, elevator, helipad (helicopter deck).
 Vessel details include: